 As a supplement, vitamin D can come as either vitamin D2 (ergocalciferol) or vitamin D3 (cholecalciferol).
-The biggest difference between these two forms is how they are derived: vitamin D2 comes from plant sources while vitamin D3 comes from animal sources.
+The biggest difference between these two forms is how they are derived: vitamin D2 comes from plant sources while vitamin D3 usually comes from animal sources.
 Within the body, both are metabolized in similar ways and many consider them to be functionally equivalent.
-However, some research has indicated that supplementation with vitamin D3 may be better at raising and sustaining 25(OH)D levels (3,8).
-There is no difference between getting vitamin D from supplements, food, or sun exposure, as each of these raises 25(OH)D levels in the body (2).
+However, some research has indicated that supplementation with vitamin D3 may be better at raising and sustaining 25(OH)D levels (4,9).
+There is no difference between getting vitamin D from supplements, food, or sun exposure, as each of these raises 25(OH)D levels in the body (3).

 How much vitamin D is recommended?